 The full committee may be told that a disciplinary procedure has been initiated and is being dealt with, but not given any of the detail.
-This is necessary in order not to bias any appeal that they may be required to hear later.
+This is necessary in order not to bias any appeal that they may be required to hear at a later date.